spring-attic/spring-security-oauth/docs/oauth2.md

 ### Accessing Protected Resources

 Once you've supplied all the configuration for the resources, you can now access those resources.
 The suggested method for accessing those resources is by using [the `RestTemplate` introduced in Spring 3][restTemplate].
 OAuth for Spring Security has provided [an extension of RestTemplate][OAuth2RestTemplate] that only needs to be supplied an instance of [`OAuth2ProtectedResourceDetails`][OAuth2ProtectedResourceDetails].
+To use it with user-tokens (authorization code grants) you should consider using the XML namespace shortcut `<oauth:rest-template/>` which creates some request and session scoped context objects so that requests for different users do not collide at runtime.

 ## Customizations for Clients of External OAuth2 Providers